Ebazhanov/linkedin-skill-assessments-quizzes/dreamweaver/dreamweaver-quiz.md

 - [ ] CSS Transforms; properties
 - [ ] Extract; elements

 #### Q9.
 Before deploying a page on a live website, it's a good idea to check the HTML for errors.
-How do vou do that in Dreamweaver?
+How do you do that in Dreamweaver?

 - [ ] Click Site > Reports > Current Document.
 - [ ] Click Site > Reports > Validate Document (W3C).
 - [x] Click Tools > HTML > Validate Document (W3C).
 - [ ] Click File > Validate > Current Document (W3C).

 #### Q10.
 HTML5 introduced new values for the type attribute of the form < input > element.
-Which one is not valid?
+Which of the following is not valid?

 - [ ] url
 - [ ] email